12 Tips for Your Best-Ever Product Launch

 4. Help prospects advance along the buying cycle

 Your prospect may be at any stage: unaware of your product… considering… negotiating, etc. In a sales call you can tell where they are.
 But what if they are visiting your website?
 No worries: Provide multiple offers—case study, informative video, sample, etc.—so they can select what they need when they need it.
+Your product launch strategy should include all these components.

 5. Use engagement—not interruption—marketing

 Interruption marketing is an ad unrelated to the article the prospect is reading, or an unwanted e-mail during the prospect’s busy day.
 You engage the prospect by offering useful content of interest to them.
 A well-crafted white paper—where the first 90% doesn’t even mention your product—is just one example.
+A great product launch meets the customer where they are along the buying cycle.

 6. Customize for industry concentration & position